 - 320 ml (11 fl oz) heavy cream

 - 2 tsp cinnamon, ground

-- In a large mixing bowl, add the eggs, cinnamon, vanilla essence and the thickened cream.
+- In a large mixing bowl, add the eggs, cinnamon, vanilla essence, and the cream.

-- In a deep oven dish, add your melted butter and coat the sides with it.
+- In a deep oven dish, add the melted butter and coat the sides with it.
 There should be an excess amount in the bottom of the oven dish.

 - Layer the bread evenly in the pan.

 - Add the egg mix over the top and push down on the bread to encourage it to soak up the mix.

 - Cover and place in a fridge overnight. (optional)

 - In the morning preheat the oven to 180 °C (350 °F).
 Meanwhile, combine ½ cup brown sugar and one teaspoon cinnamon and sprinkle on top of the French toast.

 - Place into the preheated oven and cook for 30-40 minutes or until the egg is cooked and the top is golden brown.